 The most significant changes to the Canadian Patent prosecution system in more than 25 years have been announced as coming into force October 3, 2022.
-Changes to the Canadian Patent Rules are being made as a prelude to a future system of patent term restoration, in accordance with Canada’s obligations under the Canada-European Union Comprehensive Economic and Trade Agreement (CETA).
+Changes to the Canadian Patent Rules are being made as a prelude to a future system of patent term restoration, in accordance with Canada’s obligations under the Canada-United States-Mexico Agreement (CUSMA).

 The amendments contain a number of provisions aimed at changing applicant behaviour in an effort to streamline examination before the Canadian Intellectual Property Office (CIPO).
 The changes will introduce significant constraints to the current flexible examination system, resulting in new challenges for navigating Canada’s strict double patenting jurisprudence.